mahlburgc/teaterm/readme.md

 - ctrl + page up / down for faster scrolling
 - use ctrl+q for quit
 - choose between ascii and hex view
-- on hex view, ignore non ascii characters
+- on ascii view, ignore non ascii characters
 - option to display line ending characters
 - use cobra for better cli command handling and flags